api-platform/docs/core/upgrade-guide.md

 ## Providers/Processors

 Providers and Processors are replacing DataProviders and DataPersisters.
 We reduced their interface to only one method and the class used by your operation can be specified directly within the metadata.
-Using doctrine, a default resource would use these:
+Using Doctrine, a default resource would use these:

 ```php